The king with the power to change his country's name

-Swaziland has a new name - eSwatini - but what else has changed?
+Swaziland has a new name - eSwatini - but will anything else change?

 King Mswati III of Swaziland has changed his country's name to eSwatini.
-The BBC's Nomsa Maseko asks whether the lives of its citizens will change?
+The BBC's Nomsa Maseko asks whether the lives of its citizens will change.

 Crowds waved flags and cheered for King Mswati as he arrived for Independence Day celebrations.